Enhancing Long-Chain Reasoning Distillation through Error-Aware Self-Reflection: Appendix

 \subsection{License}

-We show the licenses of the datasets that we use.
-GSM8K, GSM-Hard, MATH23K and SVAMP use the MIT license.
-MATHQA uses the Apache license.
+We provide the licenses for the datasets we use.
+OpenR1-Math-220k and MATH500 are licensed under the Apache License 2.0.
+AIME24 and AMC23 are not currently labeled with license types.
+GSM-Hard uses the MIT license.
 All of these licenses and agreements allow their data for academic use.